Robustness of Constraint Automata for Description Logics with Concrete Domains: Preliminaries: Towards the Consistency Problem for Ontologies

 A \defstyle{general concept inclusion} (GCI) is an expression of the form \(\aconcept \sqsubseteq \aconceptbis\), where $\aconcept$, $\aconceptbis$ are $\ALCO(\acdomain)$ concepts.
 A \defstyle{role assertion} (resp. \defstyle{concept assertion}) is an expression of the form $\rassertion{\aindname}{\aindnamebis}{\arolename}$ (resp. $\cassertion{\aindname}{\aconcept}$).
-An \defstyle{ontology} is a pair \(\aontology = (\atbox, \aabox)\), where $\atbox$ is a finite set of GCIs and $\aabox$ is a finite set of assertions.
+An \defstyle{ontology} is a pair \(\aontology = (\atbox, \aabox)\), where $\atbox$ is a finite set of GCIs and $\aabox$ is a finite set of assertions (the letter `$\mathcal{O}$' is usually used to denote the presence of nominals in description logics, but no confusion will be possible).
 As we shall provide complexity analyses, let us briefly describe how the size of ontologies is defined.
 The size of an ontology $\aontology$, written $\size{\aontology}$, is defined as the sum of the size of $\atbox$, written $\size{\atbox}$, and the size of $\aabox$, written $\size{\aabox}$.
 The size of a TBox is defined as the sum of the sizes of its GCIs, whereas the size of an ABox is defined as the sum of the sizes of its assertions.
 Assuming that the size of a concept $\aconcept$, written $\size{\aconcept}$, is defined as the sum between the number of its subconcepts and the number of its subconstraints occurring in CD-restrictions, the size of a GCI is the sum of the size of its two concepts.
 Moreover, the size of a role assertion is defined as one, and the size of a concept assertion is defined as the size of its concept.